 5) Addiction Always Looks the Same

-It’s easy to get an exaggerated idea of what drug addiction looks like from the news, media, and other popular depictions.
-The stereotypical addicted person is homeless, unable to hold down a job, has obvious physical manifestations of their drug habit, and behaves erratically more often than not.
+It’s easy to get an exaggerated idea of what drug addiction looks like from the news and media.
+The stereotypical addicted person is homeless, unable to hold down a job, and behaves erratically more often than not.
 While any number of these can be the case, some people suffering from addiction appear perfectly “normal” from the outside and don’t even realize it themselves.
 People who overmedicate for chronic pain, drink in isolation on weekends, or overindulge in party drugs can still hold down jobs and appear to function normally.
 It’s important for family and loved ones to pay attention to key addiction behaviors, and be familiar enough with friends and family to tell if something is wrong.

 Granite Recovery Centers in New Hampshire offers numerous facilities providing a spectrum of professional care, from medical detox to inpatient drug rehab to sober living.
 If you or a loved one struggles with addiction to alcohol or drugs, we can help.
 Our unique blend of 12-step work with proven clinical modalities ensures that you have a structured plan for recovery.
 This treatment plan is reinforced with therapy, life skills training, multiple forms of active recovery, and community.
 We will give you or your loved one the tools to beat drug addiction and achieve sustained recovery.
 Call our admissions specialists today.
 We can help.
 Call 855.712.7784 .